PRINCIPLES

 We believe the political power of the voter has been diluted, even corrupted, beyond recognition by our current system.
 Only two candidates have a realistic chance to win an election for most elected offices, but in far too many cases neither truly represents the voter.
 Citizens no longer get a real choice.

-Because we believe we cannot allow this most important right to be made so completely irrelevant to the process, we support election reform -- most especially, adoption of approval voting to make our ballot more representative, more open and more fair.
+Because we believe we cannot allow this most important right to be made so completely irrelevant to the process, we support election reform — most especially, adoption of approval voting to make our ballot more representative, more open and more fair.

 We stand for independent and critical thinking in solving problems

-In our analysis of political issues Whigs believe in addressing all cases to the extent possible.
-We believe any proposal must stand a reasonable chance of solving the problem it seeks to correct, be practical and cost-effective in its implementation, conform to traditional standards of fair play and be carefully designed in order to mitigate the risk of unintended consequences.
+We believe every proposal must stand a reasonable chance of solving the problem it seeks to correct; be practical and cost-effective in its implementation; conform to traditional standards of fair play and the dictates of constitutional law; and be designed in order to mitigate the risk of unintended consequences.
 The time and resources involved in implementation must be reasonably accounted for and not be so burdensome as to prohibit success.

 __________________________________________________________________________________________